nyctalopia/WebsiteSupport/docs/update.md

 layout: page
 title: Upgrade
 description: >
-  This documents how to update Nyctalopia to a newer version.
+  This page explains how to update Nyctalopia to a newer version.
 The method depends on how you've installed Nyctalopia.
 ---

 ## Table of Contents